nautobot/nautobot/nautobot/docs/installation/http-server.md

 Two files will be created: the public certificate (`nautobot.crt`) and the private key (`nautobot.key`).
 The certificate is published to the world, whereas the private key must be kept secret at all times.

 !!! info
-    Some Linux installations have changed the location for SSL certificates from `/etc/ssl/` to `/etc/pki/tls/`.
+    Some Linux installations, including CentOS 8.2.2004, have changed the location for SSL certificates from `/etc/ssl/` to `/etc/pki/tls/`.
 The command below may need to be changed to reflect the certificate location.

     The following command will prompt you for additional details of the certificate; all of which are optional.